buildbot/buildbot/master/docs/developer/config.rst

         The list of additional plugin services

+    .. py:classmethod:: loadFromDict(config_dict, filename)

+        :param dict config_dict: The dictionary containg the configuration to load.
+        :param string filename: The filename to use when reporting errors.
+        :returns: new :py:class:`MasterConfig` instance

+        Load the configuration from the given dictionary.

-    Loading of the configuration file is generally triggered by the master, using the following methods:
+Loading of the configuration file is generally triggered by the master, using the following class:

+.. py:class:: FileLoader

-    .. py:classmethod:: loadConfig(basedir, filename)
+    .. py:method:: __init__(basedir, filename)

         :param string basedir: directory to which config is relative
         :param string filename: the configuration file to load

-        :raises: :py:exc:`ConfigErrors` if any errors occur
+        The filename is treated as relative to the basedir, if it is not absolute.

+    .. py:method:: loadConfig(basedir, filename)

         :returns: new :py:class:`MasterConfig` instance

         Load the configuration in the given file.
 Aside from syntax errors, this will also detect a number of semantic errors such as multiple schedulers with the same name.

+.. py:function:: loadConfigDict(basedir, filename)

+    :param string basedir: directory to which config is relative
+    :param string filename: the configuration file to load
+    :raises: :py:exc:`ConfigErrors` if any errors occur
+    :returns dict: The ``BuildmasterConfig`` dictionary.

+    Load the configuration dictionary in the given file.

     The filename is treated as relative to the basedir, if it is not absolute.

 Builder Configuration
 ---------------------